The HoTT reals coincide with the Euclidean reals: Introduction

 \section{Introduction}

-Escard\'o and Simpson defined a notion of interval object by a universal property in any category with binary products, so that in some categories of interest, one gets the intended object~\cite{DBLP:conf/lics/EscardoS01}.
-For example, in the category of sets, the interval object exists and its carrier is any real interval $[a,b]$, with $a<b$, in the category of topological spaces it is this interval with its usual Hausdorff topology, and in an elementary topos it is the subobject of the Dedekind reals discussed in Section~\ref{sec:euclidean-reals} below.
-Vickers also showed that in the category of locales, it is the usual compact interval locale, a regular subobject of the locale of real numbers~\cite{vickers-localic_interval-2015}.
+Escard\'o and Simpson introduced the notion of \emph{interval object}, which can be defined in any category with finite products, as a universal property for closed and bounded real line segments~\cite{escardo:simpson:interval}.
+Indeed, in the category of classical sets, the real interval $[-1,1]$ is an interval object.
+In the category of topological spaces, the real interval $[-1,1]$ with the Euclidean topology is an interval object. \Textcite{vickers:interval} showed that in the category of locales, the locale corresponding to the interval $[-1,1]$ is an interval object.

-Independently of this, the HoTT book~\cite[Section~11.3]{hottbook} introduced a higher-inductive notion of reals that we refer to as the \emph{HoTT reals}.
-They are specified as a higher inductive-inductive type: namely a family of types that is defined mutually by both constructors of those types, and constructors of their identity types.
-It is a Cauchy-style construction, but is in fact Cauchy complete, whereas in general the Cauchy reals are not~\cite{DBLP:journals/entcs/Lubarsky07}.

-Our contribution is to show that, in univalent type theory, the interval in the HoTT reals $\RC$ is an interval object.
-We establish this by showing that the HoTT reals are equivalent to a certain subset $\RE$ of the Dedekind reals $\RD$.
-Then we use the proof of Escard\'o and Simpson that the interval in $\RE$ is an interval object.
-This answers a question left open in the HoTT book~\cite[Notes~for~Chapter~11]{hottbook} and on the nLab~\cite{nlab:open-problems}.

-In order to use the above proof by Escard\'o and Simpson, we translate topos-theoretical proofs to univalent type theory.
-Specifically, to get a subobject classifier we use propositional resizing~\cite{voevodsky:bergen:2011,Universe-poly}.
-However, the proof that the HoTT reals are equivalent to a subset of $\RD$ also works in a predicative setting.
-It may be possible to show directly that the interval in the HoTT reals is an interval object, without going via $\RE$, and this may result in a proof that works in a predicative setting.
-This will be the topic of further work.
+In a topos, the interval $[-1,1]$ in a certain subobject $\RE$ of the Dedekind reals is an interval object.
+The object $\RE$, referred to as the Euclidean reals, is defined as the least Cauchy complete subset of the Dedekind reals containing the rationals.
+This can be constructed as the intersection of all Cauchy complete subsets of the Dedekind reals that contain the rationals.

+Assuming the propositional resizing axiom of Definition~\ref{def:prop-resiz}, we can translate the construction of the Euclidean reals $\RE$ as an intersection of subsets of $\RD$ into type theory, and similarly translate the proof that the interval in $\RE$ is an interval object.
+The fact that $\RE$ is the least Cauchy complete subset of $\RD$ containing the rationals is then easily verified.
+The Euclidean reals sit between the Cauchy reals and the Dedekind reals: we have the sequence of canonical inclusions

+where neither of the inclusions can be shown to be an equality.
+This reminds us of the HoTT book reals---whose definition we recall in Section~\ref{sec:reals:hott}---which also sits between $\RC$ and $\RD$ in a canonical way:

+This raises the question whether the HoTT book reals and the Euclidean reals coincide, so that the interval in the HoTT book reals would be an interval object. \textcite[Chapter~11,~Notes]{hottbook} indeed conjectures that $\RH$ and $\RE$ coincide.

+\begin{quote} The fact that $\Rc$ is the least Cauchy complete archimedean ordered field, as was proved in Theorem~11.3.50, indicates that our Cauchy reals probably coincide with the Escard\'o-Simpson reals.
+It would be interesting to check whether this is really the case.